ShauryaFulfagar/ShauryaFulfagar/README.md

 # Hi there 👋

 ## About me:
-Grade 10 student at the Indian school, New Delhi
+15y/o student at the Indian school, New Delhi
 Aspiring Full-Stack and ML developer

 ### Languages